carpentries/committees/README.md

 This repository holds templates and documentation to help with the creation of The Carpentries committees.
 Committees may hold their public documentation and host pages in separate locations.

-Committee proposals may be submitted by filing [an issue](https://github.com/carpentries/committees/issues) on this reporitory and notifying [The Carpentries Core Team](mailto:team@carpentries.org).
+Committee proposals may be submitted by filing [an issue](https://github.com/carpentries/committees/issues) on this repository and notifying [The Carpentries Core Team](mailto:team@carpentries.org).

 ## Past & Current Committees